November 11th

 Commentary:

-With languages, one can truly feel at home anywhere!
+With languages, one can feel at home anywhere!
 Each language has a different vision of life.
-Learning another language is to be able to see the world through a new window.
+Learning another language means seeing the world through a new window.
 It is not just mastering different words for the same things, but learning another way to think about things themselves.

-But, knowing a language is only half the battle.
+However, knowing a language is only half the battle.
 Learning it grammatically is crucial.
-Grammar, in any language, is the framework that supports everything else.
+In any language, grammar is the framework that supports everything else.
 Without it, the language collapses, much like a body without a skeleton.
-Grammar provides the structure, the logic of speech—and it can be as attractive as it is essential.
+Grammar provides the structure and the logic of speech—and can be as attractive as essential.

 This lesson is humorously illustrated in this verse, where a teacher (or father) emphasizes the importance of correct speech.
 The verse plays on the subtle differences between three pairs of words that sound nearly identical in Sanskrit: